Grade Designation

 Course Repeat Policy

+If a student fails any course, then the student must repeat the course.
 Once a repeated course is successfully passed, the GPA for the term the course was initially taken will recalculate; however, the academic standing will not be adjusted.
-If the second attempt results in the same failing grade, the second failure is excluded from the term and CGPA calculations but may impact academic standing for coursework completed prior to September 2020.
+For coursework completed in September 2020 or after, the grade for a repeated course will have an “E” for exclude beside it and the original grade will not be counted in additional academic standing.2,3 If the second attempt results in the same failing grade, the second failure is excluded from the term and CGPA calculations but may impact academic standing for coursework completed prior to September 2020.
 If the second attempt results in the same failing grade, the first failure is excluded and second failure is included in the term and CGPA calculations and may impact academic standing for coursework completed in September 2020 or later.

 Students may be allowed to repeat a passed course in order to improve their GPA or to meet re-entry requirements.
 The highest grade is computed in the credit hours completed and CGPA for coursework completed prior to September 2020.
 The most recent attempt is computed in the credit hours completed and CGPA for coursework completed in September 2020 or later.
+Once a degree has been conferred, courses applicable to that degree cannot be repeated to improve the program CGPA.